stockinlab/docs.stockinlab.com/docs/laboratory-information-management-system/items.md

 From the Listing use the dropdown menu Parameters to search and select as many as parameters you want for your search. enter the value(s) you want to search in the fields that just appear.
 All the items corresponding to the value(s) entered appear in the table.

 ### Search by QR/bar code
-If you have used the label editing from StockInLab, a QR_bar code was automatically printed in the label.
-The QR_bar code allow you to simply access to the details of your item.
+If you have used the label editing from StockInLab, a QRbar code was automatically printed in the label.
+The QRbar code allow you to simply access to the details of your item.
 From the Home page or directly from one of your Inventory you can access the function search QR/bar code.
 Then you have 2 options:
-Enter the ID printed under the QR_bar code in the field Enter the QR_bar code and click Search or
+Enter the ID printed under the QRbar code in the field Enter the QRbar code and click Search or
 Click Open camera  and scan the QR code by using your webcam (you might need to allow StockInLab to access your camera).
 Or use your bar code reader device to scan a bar code.